Komrod/web-servo/README.md

   "server": {
-    "port": "80",                 <-- port of the web server "dir": "www/"                 <-- directory of the www root (from server dir) "ssl": {
+    "port": "80",                 <-- port of the web server "dir": "www/"                 <-- directory of the www root (from server dir) "exitOnError": false,         <-- if true, exit process after the first error "ssl": {
       "enabled": false,           <-- if the HTTPS protocol is enabled "key": "",                  <-- SSL key file of the server